e wasteDisposing of Electronics in PA

-It’s about that time to start thinking about spring cleaning.
+It’s about time to start thinking about spring cleaning.
 While you might be able to donate old clothes and furniture to a charity, there are many household items that you’ll need to trash.
-At Roll Off, we want to make sure you aren’t improperly disposing of waste that could harm the environment.
+At Roll-Off Dumpster Direct, we want to make sure you aren’t improperly disposing of waste that could harm the environment.

 If electronics are thrown into a landfill with normal trash, hazardous material can leach into the Earth.
-Plus, in many cases materials are burned, and plastics and metals that are burned can enter the atmosphere and disrupt the food chain.
+Plus, materials are often burned, and plastics and metals that are burned can enter the atmosphere and disrupt the food chain.

 For more information about electronic waste disposal, visit the Environmental Protection Agency